Vuelve Candy B.: On the track

 In 1992 at the age of four, Vuelve Candy B. continued his dominance by winning 14 out of 15 races.
 Among them were the Clasico Eugenio María de Hostos, the Clasico Dia de las Madres, the Clasico Antonio R Barcelo, the Clasico Dia de La Raza and the Clasico Dia del Veterano.
 He lost his last race of the year in the Cofraternity Cup to By Pass, a Panamanian horse.

 In 1993, Vuelve Candy B. won another 19 races (13 of them consecutively) and setting a record for the most stakes won in Puerto Rican Horse Racing.
 He battled Imbuia Pajoqui, a Puerto Rican filly, in many of these stakes races creating sensation among the Puerto Rican horse racing fans.

 As a six-year-old, Vuelve Candy B. won the Clasico Eugenio María de Hostos by defeating 1993 Clasico del Caribe winner, Verset's Jet.
 This was Vuelve Candy B. only win against Verset's Jet who won his next 6 races against Vuelve Candy B.

 In May 1994, Vuelve Candy B. won his 16th and last stakes race by winning his third Clasico Dia de las Madres, beating Imbuia Pajoqui by a nose.
 After this, Vuelve Candy B. kept racing but began to win less and less.
 In December 1994, Vuelve Candy B. won his sixty third and last race while ridden by Wilfredo Rohena.

 In 1995, he participated in the Clasico Luis Muñoz Marín but did not finish due to an injury.

 Stud record

 Vuelve Candy B. went on to a career as sire producing Alejandro Luis Too, Roxana Milagros, Rayo Dorado, and El Curro among others.
 But in 1998, he was brought back to El Nuevo Comandante.
 On the morning of August 9, 1998 Vuelve Candy B. suffered a severe injury in his stall and was humanely euthanized.

 Vuelve Candy B. ended his racing career with 63 wins in 85 starts.
 He came in second 12 times, third 6 times, and fourth 3 times.
 He ran only one race out of the money, when he did not finish in his last start.
 His total career earnings amounted to $1,035,789.

 In the last few years, Hipodromo Camarero celebrates the Clasico Vuelve Candy B a stakes race dedicated to this great Puerto Rican champion.
 Vuelve Candy B's remains are buried in the infield at Hipodromo Camarero.

+Popular Culture

+On Bad Bunny's album Nadie Sabe lo que va a pasar manana, one of the tracks is named after Vuelve Candy B.